Writer's Games Information

 Monday: email entry before midnight, UTC

-On the same day every week, an Event is announced.
-The Events are chosen before the start of the Games, but are kept secret until each Event begins.
+On the same day every week, we announce an Event on the Games page.
+We choose the Events in advance so the judges can prepare for unbiased judgement of that challenge.
 The announcement signals the beginning of the Event and the clock starts ticking on the 72-hour time limit.

 Write your heart out!
 Create a story that follows the Event announcement and utilizes the Core Concepts listed.
 Be sure you stay within the word count limit.